Sometimes if we hear a phrase often enough, we don’t appreciate the importance of all the words. One such phrase is “sales and use tax.”

 For those that are at least somewhat familiar with use tax, it is often specifically the consumers use tax that comes to mind.
 Consumers use tax is what we have described above where a seller does not charge the sales tax, and the consumer (or buyer) owes the consumers use tax.
 There is also a sellers user tax.
 One quick explanation of the difference is an example from Alabama:

-- The consumers use tax is imposed on tangible personal property brought into Alabama for storage, use, or consumption in the state when the seller did not collect seller’s use tax on the sale of the property.
+- What is consumer use tax?
+The consumers use tax is imposed on tangible personal property brought into Alabama for storage, use, or consumption in the state when the seller did not collect seller’s use tax on the sale of the property.

-- Sellers use tax is imposed on the retail sale of tangible personal property sold in Alabama by businesses located outside of Alabama which have no inventory located in Alabama, but are making retail sales in Alabama via sales offices, agents, or by any significant recurring contact or “nexus” with Alabama.
+- What is sellers use tax?
+Sellers use tax is imposed on the retail sale of tangible personal property sold in Alabama by businesses located outside of Alabama which have no inventory located in Alabama, but are making retail sales in Alabama via sales offices, agents, or by any significant recurring contact or “nexus” with Alabama.
 (We often think of this as a sales tax, but in reality this is a sellers use tax that is collected.)

 Understanding the various tax types is important as rates are potentially different and in some states there are separate returns due for each tax type.
 In a primer entitled “California Use Tax, Good for You.
 Good for California,” the Golden State says that those with a California seller’s permit must pay the use tax due on business related purchases with their sales and use tax return.
 Those not required to have a seller’s permit or a use tax account can e-pay use tax directly to the California Department of Tax and Fee Administration but “the easiest way to report and pay the use tax is on your California state income tax return.”